 - Practical and contemporary urgent issues of the municipality of Rotterdam form the backdrop for this exercises.
 The municipality is a committed partner that will participate during the course.

-- The result will consist of a research dossier and a sum of creative observations that can bring a lasting insight in contemporary city economy and its influence on citizens.
+- The result will consist of a research dossier and a sum of creative observations that can bring a lasting insight into contemporary city economy and its influence on citizens.

 - Students at University or University of Applied Sciences level in the field of Art, Design and Culture